fmhy/edit/Beginners-Guide.md

 + **[Guide for VirusTotal](https://rentry.org/Guide4VirusTotal)** - Virus Scan Results Guide
 + **[Malwarebytes Premium](https://github.com/fmhy/FMHYedit/blob/main/base64.md#malwarebytes-prem) / [Hitman Pro](https://github.com/nbats/FMHYedit/blob/main/base64.md#hitman-pro)** - Antivirus software

-!!!
-Antivirus software is usually bloatware.
+!!!note Antivirus software is usually bloatware.
 Stick to trusted sources for games and software and you will be fine with nothing but Windows Defender and an occasional Malwarebytes scan.
 Also remember to always scan setup / installation files and verify their hashes for download integrity (if provided).
-!!!

 ***